 HGIS and Gulag Maps

 The production of a complete map series covering the history of penal institutions from 1930 to the present day is a task of decades.
-It is gratifying that from our beginnings in 2006, that there is now a plethora of other projects that are using cartography and GIS to help tell the story of the Soviet repression and its aftermath in the Russian Federation, and in the successor states of Soviet communism today.
-By far the majority of other mapping project concentrate on the Stalin period, that reflects the interest among descendants of the repressions’ victims in the gulag and among academics at the present time in memory studies.
+It is gratifying that from our beginnings in 2006, there is now a plethora of other projects that are using cartography and GIS to help tell the story of the Soviet repression and its aftermath in the Russian Federation, and in the successor states of Soviet communism today.
+By far the majority of other mapping project concentrate on the Stalin period, which reflects both the interest of people personal affected by the gulag, such as the descendants of its victim and of scholars at the present time working in memory studies and Soviet history.

-There are existing maps that employ GIS to represent the landscape of the Soviet mass repressions at different spatial scales.
-In 1998, an historical and human rights NGO, Memorial that for a quarter century has collected testimonies, artefacts and archival data on the repressions, published a directory of the main Soviet correctional labour camps (ITLs) between 1923 and 1960 (Roginsky et al, 1998).
-Together with historians and geographers from Moscow State University, Memorial used this directory to produce a small-scale map of the distribution of all the chief labour camp administrations for the period 1923 -1960.
-This early project served both to disseminate knowledge about the number, size and location of camps and to provide interested parties with an easily accessible means of finding out more about the camps in which individuals known to them were detained.
-The click of the mouse over a selected camp, gives access to a data panel summarizing the, largely quantitative, features of a camp.
+There are other map series that employ GIS to represent the landscape of the Soviet mass repressions at different spatial scales.
+In 1998, the NGO Memorial joined with historians and geographers from Moscow State University, to use its directory of camps to produce a small-scale map of the distribution of all the main labour camp administrations for the period 1923 -1960.
+This early project served both to disseminate knowledge about the number, size and location of camps and to provide an easily accessible means for people personally affected by the gulag to find out more about the camps in which individuals known to them were detained.
+The click of the mouse on the Memorial map over a selected camp, gives access to a data panel summarizing the, largely quantitative, features of a camp.
 The Memorial directory has proven to be an invaluable resource for small-scale mapping and has been used in all subsequent projects, including an online map produced by the new official State Historical Museum of the Gulag (https://gulagmap.ru/).
 The same database was used by the present authors in their website () and by Seth Bernstein for a blog (